EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 EDHOC adds an explicit message type and expands the message authentication coverage to additional elements such as algorithms, application data, and previous messages.
 EDHOC uses the same Sign-then-MAC approach as TLS 1.3.

 Party U and V must make sure that unprotected data and metadata do not reveal any sensitive information.
 This also applies for encrypted data sent to an unauthenticated party.
-In particular, it applies to APP_1 and APP_2 in the asymmetrical case, and KID in the symmetrical case.
+In particular, it applies to APP_1 and APP_2 in the asymmetric case, and APP_1 and KID in the symmetric case.
 The communicating parties may therefore anonymize KID.

 Using the same KID or unprotected application data in several EDHOC sessions allows passive eavesdroppers to correlate the different sessions.
 Another consideration is that the list of supported algorithms may be used to identify the application.

 Party U and V must make sure that unprotected data does not trigger any harmful actions.
-In particular, this applies to APP_1 in the asymmetrical case, and KID in the symmetrical case.
-Party V should be aware that replays of EDHOC message_1 cannot be detected unless unless previous nonces are stored.
+In particular, this applies to APP_1 in the asymmetric case, and  APP_1 and KID in the symmetric case.
+Party V should be aware that replays of EDHOC message_1 cannot be detected unless previous nonces are stored.

 The availability of a secure pseudorandom number generator and truly random seeds are essential for the security of EDHOC.
 If no true random number generator is available, a truly random seed must be provided from an external source.
 If ECDSA is supported, "deterministic ECDSA" as specified in RFC6979 is RECOMMENDED.